 Pride of Place

-Bath and North East Somerset Council has completed major improvement works to the High Street and the pedestrianised shopping area of Northumberland Place in the city centre.
+Major improvement works to the High Street and the pedestrianised shopping area of Northumberland Place in the city centre has been completed.
 The project is part of a larger public realm and movement strategy for the city centre entitled ‘Creating the Canvas for Public Life in Bath’.
 This will result in a series of on-going improvements to streets and public places across the city centre to be delivered over the next 15 – 20 years.
 The programme is guided by a set of Bath Public Realm Design Values that were developed and agreed with a wide range of organisations in the city.

 The High Street Public Realm Improvement Project was the first project undertaken and was part-funded by the Bath Transportation package, a £27m package of measures funded by the Department for Transport.